-Information about Cave church Cairo, tours and Online Booking
+Information about Cave church Cairo, tours, booking

 Cave Church Cairo also known as Saint Simon monastery.
 It located in the Mokattam mountain in southeastern Cairo, Egypt.
 In fact, the church is in an area which known as “garbage city”.
 It is because of the large population of garbage collectors or Zabbaleen live there.
 In fact, Cave Church Cairo in Egypt indeed is one of the largest churches in the country.
 Moreover, The Cave church Cairo is a church where 20,000-plus Christians gather every week.
 It is to worship and praise Jesus.
 Cave church Cairo is place that’s home to one of the world’s oldest Christian communities.

 In fact, the Zabbaleen are descendants of farmers who started migrating from Upper Egypt to Cairo.
 It was in the 1940.
 Fleeing poor harvests and poverty they came to the city looking for work.
 They set up makeshift settlements around the city.
 Moreover, they stuck to their tradition of raising pigs, goats, chickens and other animals.
 They found collecting and sorting of waste produced by the city residents more profitable.
 The Zabbaleen would sort through household garbage, salvaging and selling things of value.
 The organic waste provided an excellent source of food for their animals.
 In fact, this arrangement worked so well.
 The successive waves of migrants came from Upper Egypt to live and work.
 It was in the newly founded garbage villages of Cairo.

 Further details About Cave Church Cairo: